NotePlan/plugins/jgclark.Reviews/README.md

 ## Thanks
 Particular thanks to George Crump, 'John1' and David Wertheimer for their suggestions and beta testing.

+You might also like [Anton Skliar's description of his process which includes this and other plugins](https://noteplan.co/n/381AC6DF-FB8F-49A5-AF8D-1B43B3092922).

 ## Support
 There is what I consider to be a bug in the NotePlan API that means most of these commands **can only update a project note if it is open in the main  Editor**, not in a separate window, or the non-leftmost split window.